• Skip to main content

 Hungry for more?
 Subscribe to my newsletter and follow along on Facebook, Instagram and Pinterest for the latest recipes and news.

-a bowl of pumpkin and carrot soup topped with cream, seeds and bread.
+a bowl of soup topped with a swirl of cream and cubed roast pumpkin.

 Roast Pumpkin and Carrot Soup